MCP

 - Authentication Headers (entered in JSON format).

-{ "xc-mcp-token": "dfOXXXXXXXXXXXXXXXXXXXXXXXXX_ncK5" }
+For example: { "xc-mcp-token": "dfOXXXXXXXXXXXXXXXXXXXXXXXXX_ncK5" }

 Tip: